zesterer/chumsky/tutorial.md

 *Please note that this tutorial is kept up to date with the `master` branch and not the most stable release: small details may differ!*

-In this tutorial, we'll develop a parser (and interpreter!) for a simple programming language called 'Foo'.
+In this tutorial, we'll develop a parser (and interpreter!) for a programming language called 'Foo'.

 Foo is a simple language, but it's enough for us to have some fun.
 It isn't [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness), but it is complex enough to allow us to get to grips with parsing using Chumsky.
-Here's some sample code from Foo:
+Here's some sample code written in Foo:

 ```
 let seven = 7;
 fn add x y = x + y;
 add(2, 3) * -seven
 ```

+You can find the source code for the full interpreter in `examples/foo.rs` in the main repository.

 ## Setting up